How to commission an NHS animation: What NHS communications teams need to know

 Why NHS animation is different

 Animation is increasingly the format of choice for NHS communications for good reason.
-It can communicate complex clinical information clearly and accessibly.
+It can communicate complex clinical information and internal communications, clearly and accessibly.
 It can reach communities in multiple languages without requiring multiple productions.
-It can handle sensitive subjects, end of life care, sexual health, mental illness, with compassion and dignity.
+It can handle sensitive subjects, patient journeys, end of life care, sexual health, mental illness, with compassion and dignity.
 And it can be updated more easily than live action footage when guidelines or services change.

 But NHS animation has specific requirements that don’t apply to corporate explainer video or charity animation.
 The information must be clinically accurate, and reviewed by clinical leads before delivery.
 The visual language must work across different cultural communities, not just for a generic mainstream audience.
 The tone must balance authority with accessibility, particularly for health topics where anxiety is common.
 And for multilingual productions, the translation and cultural review process is as important as the animation itself.